isomerpages/moe-jurongpri/_others/General Information.md

 1)	Operation Hours: 7.30 a.m. to 5.30 p.m.<br>
 2)	Curriculum Hours: 7.30 a.m. to 1.30 p.m.

-During School Holidays : Monday to Friday
+During School Holidays : Monday to Friday <br>
 1) Operation Hours 8.00 a.m. to 5.00 p.m.

 **Attendance and Punctuality**